 The Reset Button connection is located on pins 3 and 4 of JF1.
 Attach it to a hardware reset switch on the computer case to reset the system.
+Refer to the table below for pin definitions.

 Reset Button Pin Definitions (JF1)

 Pins Definition

 3 Reset

 4 Ground